Telephone exchange names: United States and Canada

 During the 1950s, cities still using five or six-digit numbers converted to the new method of seven-digit dialing.
 Typically, several six-digit (2L-4N) exchanges were co-located in one building already, with new ones added as old ones had filled up.
 After the conversion, they may have been combined into a new 2L-5N exchange area.
 For example, the CHerry, FIllmore, ATwater, and KLondike exchanges might be converted to OXford 1, 3, 6, and 7.
 Usually customers would keep the same station numbers.

+When mobile radio telephone service was offered, some telephone companies used letters based on various prefixes for unit identifiers (e.g. JL6-1212), or to identify radio channels (e.g. channel JR).

 Standardization

-In 1955, AT&T distributed a list of recommended exchange names that were the result of studies to minimize misunderstandings when spoken.
-The recommendation was intended for newly established exchanges, and did not mandate any renaming of existing historical names.
-The number sequences 55x, 57x, 95x, and 97x had no exchange names specified, as the mappings for the digits 5, 7, and 9 had no vowels, thus making it difficult to find names with those consonant combinations.
-As a result, those numbers were very seldom assigned to exchanges; however, KLondike was used for 55x in San Francisco and Columbus, Ohio, and WRigley 5 (975) in Chicago (Wrigley Field).
+In the early 1950s, AT&T established a list of recommended exchange names that were the result of studies to minimize misunderstandings when spoken.
+The recommendation was intended for newly established exchanges, and did not mandate the renaming of existing historical names.
+The number sequences 55, 57x, 95x, and 97x had no exchange names specified, as the mappings for the digits 5, 7, and 9 had no vowels, thus making it difficult to find names with those consonant combinations.
+As a result, those numbers were very seldom assigned to exchanges.
+However, KLondike was used for 55x in San Francisco and Columbus, Ohio, and WRigley 5 (975) in Chicago (Wrigley Field).
 On the telephone dial, letters were mapped to digits using the assignments shown in the table (right).

-The following shows AT&T's recommended list of central office names in 1955, sorted by the three-digit office code, where x can be any digit.
+The following is AT&T's recommended list of central office names as published in 1955, sorted by the first two digits of the three-digit central office code.

-Fictitious phone numbers starting with 55 used the fictitious exchange name KLondike (55).
 The letters Q and Z were never used in the naming system, but Z was often mapped on the telephone dial to the digit 0 (zero).
+The prefix 55 was set aside for fictitious telephone numbers of the form 555-XXXX.
+They were often used with the fictitious exchange name KLondike (55).